-As 2017 comes to an end and we’re wrapped up in festive diversions, what feelings come up when you think of the New Year?
+As the year comes to an end and the festive diversions wind down, what feelings come up when you think of the New Year?

 No wonder we dread the beginning of the New Year!
 We’re spurred on to shop til we drop, spend til we’re broke, eat drink and be merry and then expected to shut it all down on January 2.
-How can we possibly enjoy those delicious holiday treats if guilt is the price we’ll have to pay?
+How can we possibly enjoy a yummy holiday if guilt is the price we’ll have to pay?

-Swap Resolutions for Reinvention:
+1. Swap Resolutions for Reinvention

-Reinvention Feels Like This:
+4. Reinvention Feels Like This:

-How to Make Reinvention a Practice:
+5. How to Make Reinvention a Practice:

 Promise me every time you think the word “should” you stop and go.
 Hmmm.
 That’s not me, that’s my ego talking.
 Reinvention comes from your heart, it is the cookie crumbs leading you to your heart’s desire.
 Your intuition is a crumb.
 Follow it, listen to it and heed it.
 It knows where you want to be and how to get there.